 Brevard Learners Achieving Successful Transition

-BLAST is designed to meet the needs of Exceptional Education students who are 18-22 years of age and have met all requirements for a standard high school diploma.
+BLAST is designed to meet the needs of Exceptional Education students who are 18-22 years of age and have met all requirements for graduation and have deferred their diploma.
 BLAST encompasses the four domains of transition: Independent Living, Vocational/Employment, Social/Personal, and Leisure/Recreation.
 Click here for more information about BLAST.

 Learner Empowerment through Agency Partnerships

-LEAP is a community-based, nonpaid internship program (4 hours/day, up to 2 days/week) for young adults with disabiltiies, aged 18-22.
-Students must have met most of their graduation requirements and whose post-school goals include paid employment.
-An application and interview process is required.
+LEAP is a community-based, nonpaid internship program (4 hours/day, up to 2 days/week) for young adults in the B.L.A.S.T.
+Program.
+Interns must have a desire to work within the community and gain competitive employment skills.
+There is an application and interview process required.
+Interns work alongside a job coach with real world work experiences.
 Click here for more information about LEAP.

 Project SEARCH is a collaborative partnership between Health First, Vocational Rehabilitation, and Brevard Public Schools.
 Project SEARCH is a one-year nonpaid internship for students with disabilities, aged 18-22, who have deferred their high school diploma and are a client of Vocational Rehabilitation.
-The program is designed for students who will be seeking competitive employment after one year.
-Students will participate in four interships throughout the year to explore a variety of career paths within the hospital setting.
+The program is designed for interns and families who are committed to competitive employment after one year.
+Interns will participate in three work rotations throughout the year to explore a variety of career paths within the hospital setting.
+Site locations include Cape Canaveral Hospital, Holmes Regional Hospital in Melbourne, and Viera Hospital.
 Applications are available during the second semester of each school year.
 Click here for more information about Project SEARCH.

 Coordination to Community Programs

 Community and agency programs may be available for young adults aged 22 and over who have accepted their high school diploma.
-These programs are designed for individuals who require day services or additional supports in living and work skills training.
+These programs are designed for individuals who require daily services or additional support in living and work skills training.
 Click here for more information about Coordination to Community Programs.

 (321) 633-1000 ext.
 11549